Obama Dog Sunny Bites White House Guest On Face

 — Huntsville AL Now (@huntsvillealnow) January 13, 2017

-TMZ says that Sunny is now four, and Bo is eight, and both are the same breed of dog.
+TMZ says that Sunny is now 4, and Bo is 8, and both are the same breed of dog.
 Neither dog has ever allegedly bitten anyone.
 Photos of the bite were posted on social media, and the friend of the Obamas was said to be upset by the prospect of a facial scar.
 TMZ reached out to the White House for a comment, but the call was not returned.

 Inverse says that this bite by Sunny, a Portuguese Water Dog, is a statistical anomaly, as the breed is not prone to aggression or even nipping.
 A study by Applied Animal Behaviour Science said that this bite is out of the ordinary.